CochinoChingon/static/_posts/2021-11-19-debunking-myths.md

 podcast_image: /assets/images/show-logo.png
 ---

-<iframe src='https://embed.podcasts.apple.com/us/podcast/napodmo-bdsm/id1548173787?i=1000541206814&itsct=podcast_box_player&itscg=30200&ls=1&amp;theme=dark' width='80%' height='175' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>
+<iframe src='https://embed.podcasts.apple.com/us/podcast/debunking-myths/id1548173787?i=1000542528047&amp;theme=dark' width='80%' height='175' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>

-Answering some BDsM and kink questions, hopefully it'll be as clear as mud
+YES, I have another chat with J Robert Parker about hypnosis, but this time we chat about the movie Hypnotic on Netflx.

+With his help we debunk some of the ideas, tropes and misguided parts of this movie

 # Mentioned items